 Part 3 - between 20/10/2014 to 05/11/2014.

 The participants in Study 3 were recruited from an online panel of respondents maintained by IPanel (www.ipanel.co.il), a commercial survey company.
-The panel consists of individuals who have self-selected to participate in Internet surveys.
-Participants were compensated NIS 20.00 for each of their participation.
-The participants were contacted for responses via email and completed an on-line survey.
+The panel consists of individuals who were self-selected to participate in Internet surveys.
+Participants were compensated NIS 20.00 for their participation.
+The participants were contacted for responses via email and completed an online survey.

 In terms of the correlation matrices, what does political ideology mean when you split the sample into rightists and leftists?
 I assume it reflects political extremity?
 This should be made clearer.

-Following the reviewers’ comment, I realized that my political measure description was not clear.
-In the revised description of the measure (pp. 54) I detailed that after participants rated themselves on the political measure (a single item that assessed their subjective political position on foreign policy and security), I converted the political ideology discrete variable in to an categorical variable.
-It is now clear that participants that identified themselves as either extremely liberal, liberal, or moderated liberal (values 1-3) were given the numerical label 3, participants that identified themselves as political center (value 4) were given the numerical label 2, participants that identified themselves as either extremely conservative, conservative, or moderated conservative (values 5-7) were given the numerical label 1.
-Because political ideology was used in this study as a shared moral-belief system, I included in my analysis only participants who were labeled as either right (1) or left (3).
-Therefore the political ideology measure does not reflect political extremity, rather it refers to the categorical division of the participants to left and right.
+Following the reviewers’ comments, I realized that my description of the political measure was not clear.
+In the revised description of the measure (p.
+54) I detailed that after participants rated themselves on the political measure (a single item that assessed their subjective political position on foreign policy and security), I converted the political ideology discrete variable in to a categorical variable.
+It is now clear that participants who identified themselves as either extremely liberal, liberal, or moderate liberal (values 1-3) were given the numerical label 3, participants who identified themselves as politically centrist (value 4) were given the numerical label 2.
+Participants who identified themselves as either extremely conservative, conservative, or moderate conservative (values 5-7) were given the numerical label 1.
+Considering that political ideology was used in this study as a shared moral-belief system, I included in my analysis only participants who were labeled as either right (1) or left (3).
+Therefore, the political ideology measure does not reflect political extremity, but instead refers to the categorical division of both left-wing and right-wing supporters.

 Also, how does splitting the sample like this affect the interpretation of the means and SD s in these tables?
 What do those reflect?

-Following the clarification above, Table 2 (pp. 47) presents the means and SD reflecting the categorical division of left and right participants.
+Following the clarification above, Table 2 (p.
+47) presents the means and SD reflects the categorical division between left and right-wing participants.

 When reporting results using the Hayes macro, more detail is needed about what the model looked like.
 Not everyone knows what, for example, Hayes model 1 looks like.
 Some description or figure is needed to show the reader what exact model was tested.

-As the reviewer suggested, in the revised manuscript I added both a Statistical Analysis description to each of the studies (pp. xx), and a figure of Hayes model 1 (pp.55).
+As the reviewer suggested, in the revised manuscript, I added both a description of the statistical analysis for each of the studies (pp. xx), and a figure of Hayes’ Model 1 (p .55).
 I now clarify the simple moderation path, testing the moderation effect of endorsed moral foundations, as reflected by political ideology, on the ties between general moral conviction (about the Israeli-Palestine conflict) and emotions (anger, empathy).
-I now clarify that Hayes model 1 was used for testing the interaction effect between moral conviction (X) and moral foundation (M) and testing whether or not such an effect is significant in predicting emotions (Y).
+I now clarify that Hayes model 1 was used for testing the interaction effect between moral conviction (X) and moral foundation (M) and to test whether or not such an effect is significant in predicting emotions (Y).

-Additionally, in the revised manuscript I added a description and a figure of Hayes model 8 (pp. 56).
-I now clarify the full simple moderation-mediation model, testing the moderation effect of endorsed moral foundations, as reflected by political ideology, on the ties between general moral conviction (about the Israeli-Palestine conflict) and emotions (anger, empathy), and subsequent political action tendency.
-I now clarify that Hayes model 8 was used for testing the mediation effect between moral conviction (X) emotions (M) and political action tendency (Y) as a function of the interaction effect of moral foundation as reflected by political ideology (W).
+Additionally, in the revised manuscript, I added a description and a figure of Hayes’ Model 8 (p.
+56).
+I now clarify the full simple moderation-mediation model, testing the moderation effect of endorsed moral foundations, as reflected by political ideology, on the ties between general moral conviction (about the Israeli-Palestine conflict) and emotions (anger, empathy), and subsequent political action tendencies.
+I now clarify that Hayes model 8 was used for testing the mediation effect between moral conviction, (X) emotions (M) and political action tendency (Y) as a function of the interaction effect of moral foundation as reflected by political ideology (W).